aktsonthalia/CSF214-Assignment-1/README.md

   For built-in help, use ?- help(Topic). or ?- apropos(Word).

   ?- </pre>

-  Once a particular .pl file is loaded, all of its predicates can be evaluated for different inputs by typing them into
+  Any of the predicates in either of the directories <code>**Question1**</code> and <code>**Question 2**</code>, or in <code>**Utils.pl**</code>
-  the terminal.
+  can now be invoked by using appropriate format.

 <h2> Precautionary Note </h2>

 In Prolog, anything of the form <code>foo(A, B, C)</code> is a <strong>predicate</strong>.
-Given values of A, B, & C, it checks
+Given values of A, B, & C, it checks if A, B and C
-if A, B and C satisfy the constraints specific to this particular predicate and returns <code>true</code>
+satisfy the constraints specific to this particular predicate and returns <code>true</code> if they do; otherwise, it returns <code>false</code>.
-if they do; otherwise, it returns <code>false</code>.
-In case one or more of these values is not supplied, it tries
+In case one or more of these values is not supplied, it tries to satisfy the constraints anyway by puttting in
-to satisfy the constraints anyway by puttting in different values to replace the variables.
+different values to replace the variables.

 Hence, when we say a particular predicate _evaluates_ something, what we really mean is that given a set of variables
-out of which one of more do not have preset values, it tries to assign values to these unknownn variables so as to
+out of which one of more do not have preset values, it tries to assign values to these unknown variables so as to
 satisfy the given constraints.
 The test cases described in the later half of this README.md bear this very important
 fact in the background.